wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/creating-custom-fim-rules.rst

 Creating custom FIM rules
 =========================

-Wazuh includes out-of-the-box rules that trigger alerts on creation, modification, or deletion of monitored files.
+Wazuh includes out-of-the-box rules that trigger alerts on the creation, modification, or deletion of monitored files.
 The image below shows alerts for file addition, modification, and deletion.

 .. thumbnail:: ../../../images/manual/fim/fim-alerts.png
   :title: FIM alerts